-3.7 Snow cover and snow depletion
+3.6 Snow cover and snow depletion

 Digital images of the main study area in Zackenberg dalen are used to monitor spatial and temporal snow cover distribution and to model depletion curves for snow in the valley.
 Images of the fiord Young Sound are used to study ice coverage and sediment plumes in the fiord.
 Snow depletion curves are computed from automatic digital photos taken daily from Nansen (see chapter 4).
-These photos are supported by manual photos of the valley taken frequently.
+In case the automatic cameras does not work, then these photos should be supported by manual photos of the valley taken frequently.

-3.7.1 Manual snow cover monitoring
+3.6.1 Manual snow cover monitoring